-Max Rice (from Remote, Oregon, USA) started SkyVerge, Inc. over 9 years ago.
+Max Rice (from Remote, Oregon, USA) started SkyVerge, Inc. about 10 years ago.

 Hi all, my name is Max Rice, and I’m the co-founder and CEO of SkyVerge, where we build software tools that help over 100,000 eCommerce brands manage and grow their online stores.
 Our customers are mostly small to medium-sized businesses in all kinds of verticals.